microsoft/WhatTheHack/019-ThisOldDataWarehouse/Student/Challenge-02.md

 ### Setup Source Database for Incremental Load
 Prior to starting this challenge, you should ensure that there are changes in the City data captured from Wide World Importers OLTP Database.
 Execute the script below to insert/change data in the source, and update necessary configuration values.

 - Execute queries below in the Wide World Importers Database to update 10 existing records and insert 1 new record.
+Go to the `Resource.zip` file and open the `/Challenge02/` folder and look for the T-SQL script `generateCityData.sql`.
+The code snippet is for display purposes and recommend to use the T-SQL script for execution.

 	```
 		UPDATE T